sketchc89/AdvanceLaneLines-P4/README.md

 ![Radius of curvature and car position][roc_pos]

 # Video
-The following video is the result of the pipeline on project_video.mp4.
+The [linked video](./example_vid.mp4)is the result of the pipeline on project_video.mp4.
+Challenge videos are also included though they are not successful, primarily because the perspective transform of the lane lines is hard coded from the project video.

 # Improvements
 Three areas for improvement are: